tags.w55c.net

 Scholarship or Stipend Opportunities

-• Ann Robbins Dietetic Internship Scholarship: Newly accepted Dietetic Interns are invited to apply for this scholarship ($300).
+• Ann Robbins Dietetic Internship Scholarship: Newly accepted VCUHS dietetic interns will be invited to apply for this scholarship ($1,000; one (1) per cohort)

 • Virginia Academy of Nutrition and Dietetics (VAND) Scholarship: Graduates of a Virginia college or university may be eligible to apply for VAND scholarships.
 See VAND Scholarships for more information.